yanhd2019/Final_Project/README.md

 ## About The Project

 Have you ever tried to dive into the world of economics, only to find yourself overwhelmed by the countless graphs and complex notes?
 Well, don't worry!
 Meet Econimate, your friendly AI tutor that makes learning economic concepts a breeze.
 Whether you're a student, a professional, or simply curious about the world of economics, Econimate is here to help you grasp these concepts in a fun and easy-to-understand manner through engaging and informative videos.
-This release builds upon the previous version that utilized Google PALM2 ([Our previous project](https://github.com/yanhd2019/GoogleHackathon)), introducing some advancements.
-It enhances overall performance and content by incorporating the advanced GPT-4.0 Turbo model.
-Additionally, a user-friendly UI has been implemented to elevate the overall user experience.
+This release extends the functionality of the previous version, which utilized Google PALM2 API ([Our previous project](https://github.com/yanhd2019/GoogleHackathon)), by introducing several advancements.
+We enhanced overall performance and content by incorporating the advanced GPT-4.0 Turbo model.
+Additionally, we have implemented a user-friendly UI to elevate the overall user experience.

 <!-- GETTING STARTED -->